codelearner1024/jdk/src/jdk.jpackage/share/man/jpackage.md

     This option can be used multiple times.

-    Value can contain substrings that will be substituted at runtime in the same way as for the --arguments option.
+    Value can contain substrings that will be substituted at runtime, such as for the --arguments option.

 <a id="option-main-class">`--main-class` *class-name*</a>